chainsaw14/ANPR/README.md

 yolov8n.pt: YOLOv8 model weights file.

+## Contributing
+Contributions to improve this ANPR system are welcome!
+Feel free to submit pull requests or open issues if you encounter any problems or have suggestions for enhancements.

+## License

 This README provides a basic guide to getting started with the ANPR system, outlines the directory structure, encourages contributions, and mentions the project's license.
 Let me know if you need further details or modifications!